josh-berry/tab-stash/README.md

 - Restore and delete entire groups of tabs, or individual tabs within a group
 - Drag and drop stashed tabs and groups to re-organize them
 - Rename tab groups, or keep the automatically-generated names
-- Intelligent migration of duplicate tabs to the newest groups (for unnamed groups; tabs in named groups are not disturbed)

 ## Usage Tips